nf-modules-hub/tb-profiler/README.md

 ## Customizing the script

-The sole purpose of process wrappers in `nextflow-hub` is to keep the code small, clean and hackable with some  basic knowledge of `nextflow` scripting is required in this case.
+The sole purpose of process wrappers in `nextflow-hub` is to keep the code small, clean and hackable with some basic knowledge of `nextflow` scripting.

 If you have specific requirements, you are encouraged to fork/clone and update your version to accomodate your needs.